UniStuttgart-VISUS/megamol/plugins/gui/README.md

 # MegaMol Plugin: GUI

-This is the plugin providing the GUI for MegaMol.
+This is the plugin that provides the GUI for MegaMol.

-**DISCLAIMER: The following descriptions are no longer valid for the old frontend *mmconsole***

-See bug and feature tracker [#539](https://github.com/UniStuttgart-VISUS/megamol/issues/539) for current work in progress.

 ![gui](gui.jpg)